-MM 511 The Christian Home: Maintaining the Haven in Turbulent Times (3) The home is the basic unit of society and Satan’s primary target.
+MM 511 The Christian Home: Maintaining the Haven in Turbulent Times (3) Offered on campus: Jan. ’22.
+The home is the basic unit of society and Satan’s primary target.
 This course gives Scriptural principles that will safeguard the Christian home against the vicious and subtle attacks of the enemy.
 Students will learn the parent’s responsibility of child rearing with an emphasis on biblical disciplining, the interaction of church and home in maintaining a safe haven for the family, and the pastor’s role in maintaining proper family relationships.

-MM 527 Romans and Galatians: Pastoral Studies in the Doctrine of Soteriology (3) Offered Online.
+MM 527 Romans and Galatians: Pastoral Studies in the Doctrine of Soteriology (3) Offered online: Fall.
 This course gives a practical and positive exposition of the biblical doctrine of soteriology.
 Students discuss and defend the simplicity of the gospel and eternal security of the believer against errant teachings such as Calvinism and lordship salvation.

-MM 545 Proverbs: Guidelines for Personal, Spiritual, and Professional Development (3) Offered Online.
+MM 545 Proverbs: Guidelines for Personal, Spiritual, and Professional Development (3) Offered online: Spring.
 The corrupting influence of contemporary society can entice God’s people to wander through a maze of inadequate solutions for life’s challenges.
 In contrast to numerous “success manuals” currently available, God’s wisdom in the book of Proverbs teaches students timeless guidance through precepts, principles, and priorities that give biblical keys for living an enjoyable and enriched Christian life to the glory of God.

 MM 565 Preaching Through the Old Testament: The Message of the Books (3) The very arrangement of the books of the Bible presents an unfolding revelation of truth.
 Students will explore the overall central message of each Old Testament book and develop selected sermons that connect each book to its overall context in Scripture.
 Helpful introductory and summary material will be discussed.